look/query-parser/tutorial/build_a_query_parser.md

 [Parslet](http://kschiess.github.io/parslet/) is a Ruby library for generating PEG-style parsers.
 You define the rules of your grammar, and Parslet does the rest.
 XXX that's not totally true. "and Parslet creates a parser that returns a parse tree for input" XXX

+Parslet::Parser => Parses input, returns parse tree Parslet::Transformer => Transforms parse tree into Abstract Syntax Tree Your code => evaulate AST to produce a result

+XXX Make a diagram of the above?

 To define a parser with Parslet, subclass `Parslet::Parser` and define rules, which are called atoms, the building blocks of your grammar:

 ```ruby